cburgmer/json-path-comparison/README.md

 ## Contribute

 You can easily add another library/implementation to the comparison.
 Copy a comparable setup in [./implementations](./implementations) and adapt.
-Be aware that some implementations don't handle scalars specifically, compare [./implementations/JavaScript_Goessner](./implementations/JavaScript_Goessner).
+Be aware that some implementations decide to return queries for single values as scalars, compare [./implementations/Clojure_json-path](./implementations/Clojure_json-path).

 Adding more tests should be fairly easy.
 Add a new directory under [./queries](./queries) and give it a `selector` and `document.json`
 .
 Scalar queries have a specific handling, compare [./queries/array_index](./queries/array_index).